w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ### Obtaining ROC

-There isn't currently a faucet available for ROC and disbursements are limited to parachain builders for the time being.
+There currently isn't a faucet available for ROC and disbursements are only limited to parachain builders for the time being.
 It's recommended at this point to run your own parachains testnet locally.

 ## How to connect to a Parachains